Making a Claim for No-Fault PIP Benefits

 Under the recent Michigan no-fault insurance reforms passed in 2019, when an insurer receives proof of claim more than 90 days after the service was rendered or expense incurred, the insurer has 90 days to issue payment, as opposed to the regular 30-day payment rule.

-Unfortunately, the statute does not define the concept of “reasonable proof.”
-In one decision, the Michigan Court of Appeals held that a claimant is not required to document “the exact amount of money that is [owed].
-The statute requires only reasonable proof of the amount of loss, not exact proof.”
+Unfortunately, the no-fault statute does not further define the concept of “reasonable proof.”
+However, the Michigan Court of Appeals has held that this a claimant is not required to “exact” proof.
 See Williams v AAA Michigan, 250 Mich App 249 (2002).

 - an application for no-fault benefits;

 - an employer’s wage loss verification form.

 It is advisable for the claimant to provide these forms to the no-fault insurance company so that the claimant cannot later be accused of failing to provide “reasonable proof.”

 The Incurred Requirement

 No-fault insurance companies have a legal obligation to pay claims for allowable expenses under MCL 500.3107(1)(a) and replacement service expenses under Subsection 3107(1)(c) only when the expense has been “incurred.”
 The statute does not define the word “incurred.”
 However, a number of Michigan appellate cases have held that to incur an expense, a person must have either paid for the expense or become legally obligated to pay the expense.

 The incurred requirement has been very problematic for many patients, particularly those with catastrophic injuries who require products, services, and accommodations that are very expensive, e.g., handicapper housing, special vehicular transportation, residential facility admission, etc. Unless the injured person has “incurred” expenses for such items, the insurer has no legal responsibility to pay the expense.